What is Marginal Revenue?

 Therefore, companies carry an economic incentivize to optimize their production volume until the marginal benefits are close to being fully maximized, yet any more volume beyond that is risky because the benefits will then start to wane.

-If all other factors are kept constant, each additional unit of input before reaching the inflection point causes the marginal benefit (i.e. the marginal revenue in our case) to rise.
+If all other factors are kept constant, each additional unit of input before reaching the inflection point causes the marginal benefit to rise.

 Beyond the point at which the revenue received by the sale of each extra unit of output is positive, the marginal benefit soon becomes detrimental, resulting in fewer profits (and lower profit margins).

-The intersection at which this occurs is the point where the marginal revenue is equal to the marginal cost.
+The intersection at which this occurs is the point where the marginal benefit equals the marginal cost.

 - Marginal Benefit → The change in the total monetary benefits arising from the increased output.